Thanks to a different type of software, ADSL2 connections offer faster speeds than standard ADSL broadband.

 ADSL2 broadband in technical terms

-In this way, the DSLAM allows telephone companies and ISPs to provide fast copper wire internet connection technology (DSL) with the fastest backbone network technology (ATM, asynchronous transfer mode).
+In this way, the DSLAM allows telephone companies and ISPs to provide fast copper wire internet connection technology (DSL) with the fastest backbone network technology.

 How do I get ADSL2 broadband?